 To continue celebrating Mother’s day before May ends, now is the perfect time to look at the amazing bond between humpback whale mothers and their calves.
 Mother-calf relationships are thought to be the strongest bond in the species, which otherwise usually tends be solitary.
 Not only are these relationships absolutely indispensable to the calf’s survival, they additionally ensure the calf will eventually integrate into a pod.
 As a whole, humpback whale populations are rebounding; however, it’s still important to innovate ways to protect this species.
 Exploring mother-calf pod area utilization might just be the next step in protecting and conserving these giant marine mammals.

 Current research in Brazil, Madagascar, Ecuador, and Costa Rica suggests that mother-calf pairs tend to congregate in shallow waters compared to pods without calves.
 Surprisingly, previous research in Hawaiian Islands Maui, Lana’i, Moloka’i, and Kaho’olawe (otherwise known as the Maui 4-island region) contradict these findings, indicating that mother-calf pods tend to avoid shallower water.
 Addressing the limitations of previous studies in Hawaii, namely a short observation season, Currie et al. (2018) observe humpback whale pods (both with and without calves) in the Maui 4-island region for a period of 4 years.
-By understanding mother-calf distribution, we can better protect this species by creating plans to regulate and restrict anthropogenic activity in these very areas.
+By understanding mother-calf distribution, we can better protect this species by creating plans to regulate and restrict anthropogenic activity in these very areas and educating guides and tours to avoid pollution while dealing with tourists.
 Knowledge of where these whale pods are during what season is crucial in making sure the humpback whale remains a species of least concern.

 …And just how do you Observe Whales for 4 years?